Regular Languages in the Sliding Window Model

-Let $L$ be a nontrivial regular language.
+Assume that $L \in \Reg\setminus\Triv$.
 We will prove an $\log n - \O(1)$ lower bound for nondeterministic sliding window testers, and hence also for true-biased and deterministic sliding window testers.
 By the power set construction one can transform a co-nondeterministic sliding window tester with $m$ memory states into an equivalent nondeterministic (and in fact, even deterministic) sliding window tester with $2^m$ memory states.
-Hence, an $\log n - \O(1)$ lower bound for nondeterministic sliding window testers immediately yields an $\log n (\log n - \O(1)) \geq \log n \log n - \O(1)$ lower bound for co-nondeterministic sliding window testers, and hence also for false-biased sliding window testers.
+Hence, an $\log n - \O(1)$ lower bound for nondeterministic sliding window testers immediately yields an $\log (\log n - \O(1)) \geq \log \log n - \O(1)$ lower bound for co-nondeterministic sliding window testers, and hence also for false-biased sliding window testers.